-The coordinator will visit everyone who has been invited to help them understand how the meeting will work, how to have their say and ensure they feel respected and included.
+The coordinator will visit everyone who has been invited to help them understand how the meeting will work, how to have their say and ensure everyone feels respected and included.

 Children and young people usually take part in their Family Group Meeting.
 Their thoughts and feelings are very important when decisions are being made about them.

 The coordinator will offer the child or young person the chance to have someone to help them with their Family Group Meeting.
 This person is sometimes known as an advocate or meetings-buddy.

 Adults are also allowed to have an advocate or meetings-buddy.